cognitive-catalyst/cognitive-catalyst/contributing.md

 If you want your project to have the same committing guidelines as stated here, feel free to copy and change it as you wish as long as you follow the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ##Attribution
-Portions of this document were shamelessly copied from Sam Richard's [CONTRIBUTING.md document](https://github.com/IBM-Watson/design-guide/blob/develop/CONTRIBUTING.md) in the [Watson Design Guide](https://github.com/IBM-Watson/design-guide) and edited for the purposes of Watson Catalyst.
+Portions of this document were shamelessly copied from Sam Richard's [CONTRIBUTING.md document](https://github.com/IBM-Watson/design-guide/blob/develop/CONTRIBUTING.md) in the [Watson Design Guide](https://github.com/IBM-Watson/design-guide) and edited for the purposes of Cognitive Catalyst.
 Watson Design Guide documentation by [International Business Machines Corporation](http://www.ibm.com/us/en/) is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 The license holder of the original document does not in any way endorse the changes made.